igordejanovic/parglare/docs/grammar_language.md

 ## Handling whitespaces and comments in your language

 By default parser will skip whitespaces.
-Whitespace skipping is controlled by `ws` parameter to the parser which is by default set to `'\n\t '`.
+Whitespace skipping is controlled by [`ws` parameter to the parser](./parser.md#ws) which is by default set to `'\n\t '`.

-If you need more control of the layout, i.e. handling of not only whitespaces by comments also, you can use a special rule `LAYOUT`:
+If you need more control of the layout, i.e. handling of not only whitespaces but comments also, you can use a special rule `LAYOUT`:

       LAYOUT: LayoutItem | LAYOUT LayoutItem;